 In the Next Generation Science Standards, students learn that the sun rises and sets in a predictable pattern caused by the rotation of the earth around the sun.
-We'll learn how the sun's light causes shadows.
-We'll discover that the tilted axis of the earth and the earth's rotation create the seasons.
-Finally, we will explore the phases of the moon, and learn why stars can't be seen during the day.
-We'll learn a little about astronauts and astronomers, both real and fictional.
-It's going to be a stellar ride!
+We learn how the sun's light causes shadows.
+We discover that the tilted axis of the earth and the earth's rotation create the seasons.
+Finally, we explore the phases of the moon, and learn why stars can't be seen during the day.
+We learn a little about astronauts and astronomers, both real and fictional.
+It's a stellar ride!

 The Sun, the Solar System,

 Stars and Early Astronomers

 Galileo Galilei, who discovered that the earth revolves around the sun, not the other way around.